sumedhbadnore/Breast_Cancer_Classifier/README.md

 ## How to make the project work?

-Open the project in matlab and then run guidemo and then a gui mode window will open and then just follow the steps there.
+Open the project in matlab and then run guidemo.m and then a gui mode window will open and then just follow the steps there.
 For further information **watch the __[project video](https://youtu.be/Kz0Ok8bhysk).__**